autonity/docs.autonity.org/content/docs/reference/api/accountability/_index.md

 Returns (a) a boolean flag specifying if the validator is accusable or not, and, (b) the number of blocks remaining in the innocence proof submission window before a new `Accusation` proof can be be submitted on-chain.

+{{% alert title="Note" %}}
+A reporting validator can only submit an accusation against an offending validator if the offending validator:

+- has not already been slashed in the epoch in which the accusation is being made for an offence with a higher severity.
+Slashing history is checked to determine this.
+- is not currently already under accusation.
+In this case, a new accusation cannot be made until expiry of the innocence window during which an accused validator is able to submit an `Innocence` proof refuting the accusation.
+This creates a _deadline_ before which a new `Accusation` proof cannot be submitted.
+Pending validator accusations are checked to determine this.

+Accusations do not automatically cause slashing.
+The _innocence proof window_ is measured in blocks and gives the accused offending validator a window to detect an accusation and prove innocence by submitting an `Innocence` proof on-chain.
+If the validator a reporting validator wants to accuse already has an accusation pending, the accountability protocol determines the offender is not currently accusable.
+Protocol has to wait to determine if the accusation has been defended or, if not, promoted to a fault or not.
+Until then, it cannot determine if the offending has committed a rule infraction with a higher severity or not.
+{{% /alert %}}

 ### Parameters

 | Field | Datatype | Description |